 Extreme heat and cold have different effects on a house.
 When you go on a trip in winter, or even when you're gone all day, it makes sense to keep the heat at a reasonable temperature, such as 58 or 60 F. This is because the materials and objects in the home will cool to that temperature and must be heated back up when you get home and raise the thermostat setting.
 By contrast, if you have the heat turned off all day, the house materials may get very cold, and they will retain that cold for much longer after you turn up the heat.
 And ff the indoor temperature gets too cold, your pipes can freeze.

 Cooling a house is different.
 There's no harm in leaving the air-conditioning off for any extended period, since it's there only for your comfort, and pipes don't burst from getting too hot.
 When the AC is off, the objects and materials in a house will heat up but not to the extent that they can cool down in the winter.
 This also means there won't be as much heat to retain.
-For these reasons, it is relatively efficient to leave the AC on if you're gone only for a few hours, but otherwise, it should shut off for the entire time you're away.
+For these reasons, it is relatively efficient to leave the AC on if you're gone only for a few hours, but otherwise, it's more efficient to shut it off for the entire time you're away.

-If you have forced-air heat and central air conditioning, you can save on both heating and cooling costs by sealing your ductwork.
-Even if your ductwork is relatively new and in good condition, if it's not sealed it probably has lots of little leaky areas.
-Leaks in ducts, particularly at joints and other fittings, allow heated or cooled air to escape and go to waste in your basement, crawlspace, attic or other unfinished areas.
+If you have forced-air heat as well as central air conditioning, you can save on heating and cooling costs by sealing your ductwork.
+Even if your ductwork is relatively new and in good condition, if it's not sealed it probably has lots of small leaks.
+Leaks in ducts, particularly at joints and other fittings, allow heated or cooled air to escape and go to waste in your basement, crawlspace, attic, or other unfinished area.
 The best sealant for ducts is water-based duct mastic, which is easy to apply and doesn't have to look pretty.
 You can also seal holes and large gaps with metal duct tape.
 Don't use standard duct tape on ducts because it's plastic and will eventually dry up and fall off.

 Get an Energy Audit